simonhamp/cronikl/README.md

 Clone the repository and run `composer install` to install the dependencies.

-Then run `copy .env.example .env && php artisan key:generate` to create your `.env` file and generate an application key.
+Then run `cp .env.example .env && php artisan key:generate` to create your `.env` file and generate an application key.

 ## Running the app